jackyhuynh/SecurityTesting/ethical-hacking-part-1.md

 ## Keywords:

 - Software Testing:
-- Software Testing Life Cycle(STLC):
-- Software Quality:
+- Software Testing Life Cycle(STLC): Software Testing Life Cycle (STLC) is a sequence of specific activities conducted during the testing process to ensure software quality goals are met.
+STLC involves both verification and validation activities.
+There are 6 steps of STLC:
+Requirement Analysis, Test Planning, Test Cases Designing, Test Enviroment Setup, Test Execution.
+- Software Quality: Computer programs, procedures, and possibly associated documentation and data pertaining to the operations of the system (IEEE).
+Four component that need to assure the quality of the software development: code, procedures, documentation, data to operating the software system (from [2])
-- Secure Software Testing:
+- Secure Software Testing: testing methods that determine software products protects data and maintains security specification as given.
-- Secure Programing:
+- Secure Programing Practice: is the practice of developing computer software in such a way that guards against the accidental introduction of security vulnerabilities
 - Security Breaches: A security breach happen when a system fail in its security processes and cause unauthorized party access to the system.
 A security breach can happen by software problems (error, fault, failures), outdated security technology, ransomware, malware ...

 ## Abstract: